Tristan-R/ChatProgramRev3/README.txt

     /promote (client)           Promotes a client to admin status.

-    /demote (client)            Demotes a clients from admin status.
+    /demote (client)            Demotes a client from admin status.